davatorium/rofi/doc/rofi-theme.5.markdown

 Currently only the entrybox and scrollbar have states:

-#### Entrybox:
+#### Entrybox

 `{visible modifier}.{state}`

 Where `visible modifier` can be:
- * normal: no modification
+- normal: no modification
- * selected: the entry is selected/highlighted by user
+- selected: the entry is selected/highlighted by user
- * alternate: the entry is at an alternating row (uneven row)
+- alternate: the entry is at an alternating row (uneven row)

 Where `state` is:
- * normal: no modification
+- normal: no modification
- * urgent: this entry is marked urgent
+- urgent: this entry is marked urgent
- * active: this entry is marked active
+- active: this entry is marked active

 These can be mixed.